If you’re a man looking to make extra money, a side hustle is the perfect way to increase your income.

 As a part-time Sharetown rep, you’ll pick up gently-used furniture returns from direct-to-consumer brands.

 Since the items aren’t new, the companies can’t really take them back and resell them — but you can.
-The Sharetown reps I’ve connected with report earning $150-250 per item.
+For example, Chris Torres reported earning $150-400 per item.

 And the cool part is the inventory doesn’t cost you anything until it sells.

 Check out our full Sharetown review to learn more.

 Companies and brands are often looking for feedback on upcoming products, and will pay you for it.
 I’ve done several paid online research studies, and even a couple in-person focus groups.

 These are actually a lot of fun and often pay in the $60-100 an hour range.